 PART 4: Alternate options (Two-day Pickup in this example)

 While it might be frustrating to reckon with, there’s no denying that the Amazon experience is user-friendly and encourages – rather than hinders – the purchase decision.
-You may not be able to emulate every facet of the experience, but you can take some cues from the experts to understand how to provide an equally simple and effective process to your customers.
+You may not be able to emulate every facet of the experience, but you can take some cues from the experts to understand how to provide your customers with an equally simple and effective process.

 Applying The Formula to Your Checkout